 ✅The gospels are verified eyewitness testimony because the content is consistent and corroborated by external evidence

 If the gospels are verified eyewitness testimony because the content is consistent and corroborated by external evidence, then you would still be able to see varying resurrection accounts.
 Again, varying perspectives do not mean the stories are legendarily developed or unreliable (see the historical example in the gospel deity claims section).
 Varying perspectives are common in reliable eyewitness accounts.
-The highlighting of different statements or details does not mean that one eyewitness account has to be false, that is only the case if there is a clear contradiction that can’t be harmonized.
+In fact, Thomas Starkie, a legal expert from the 19th century, writes this regarding eyewitness testimony:

 What matters is if the perspectives can complement each other and stay consistent with each story's portrayal.
-Each of these resurrection stories in the gospels portrays the same thing: Jesus had a bodily resurrection.
+Each of these resurrection stories in the gospels portrays the same thing: Jesus had a bodily resurrection and he appeared to others.
 The early dating of the Corinthian creed shows that the resurrection appearances started with the original disciples, meaning that the resurrection claims did not start mythologically.
 Since the gospels contain resurrection claims from the disciples, then you would expect to see this kind of early creed corroboration if the gospels were truly eyewitness accounts.
 As we analyzed above, there is no sign of mythological development in the gospels because the resurrection content is consistent over time in terms of advancement and detail frequency.
 There is no reason to doubt this explanation.

 The verified eyewitness testimony theory can reasonably explain this line of evidence without liability.

-Fact #4: The gospels and Paul's letters include miracle claims
+Fact #4: The gospels and Paul's letters include miracle claims associated with Jesus and the Apostles ministry

 Evidence Explanation: